danhunsaker/calends/README.md

 content, and possibly revising it if requested.
 Not all requests can be merged, and not all changes are desired.

+Or, you can contribute some money, instead!
+Check out [my Patreon](https://www.patreon.com/DanHunsaker) for options, there.
+Other options will likely be added for one-time donations in the future.

 ## Security Reporting

 Report all security-related issues to [dan (dot) hunsaker (plus) calends (at)